Jamie Roberts: April – May (Magners League & Amlin Challenge Cup)

 Roberts returned to the Blues a couple weeks after the Six Nations in their 19–9 win over Ulster.
-This was a warm-up for their next against Newcastle Falcons in the Amlin Challenge Cup.
-The Blues romped home to win 55–20 with Roberts claiming a try.
+The Blues then won against Newcastle Falcons in the Amlin Challenge Cup 55–20, with Roberts claiming a try.
 He then produced a man of the match display against the Scarlets in the Magners League, scoring two tries and setting up another in a comfortable 39–16 win over the west Wales region.
-This ended the Scarlets hopes of a spot in the Heineken Cup.
+This ended the Scarlets' hopes of a spot in the Heineken Cup.
 Roberts then played in the 20–14 win over the Dragons at Rodney Parade.
 Next came London Wasps in the Amlin Challenge Cup semi final.
 The Blues claimed victory to move into the final against Toulon on 23 May.
 But before this, he played in the 13–12 victory over Munster, scoring a try.
 Next came the Amlin Final.
 The Blues claimed a victory by 28 points to 21, becoming the first Welsh team to win silverware in Europe.
-Roberts scored a try and caused trouble for the Toulon midfield defence.
+Roberts scored a try.

 2010 June Tests (Prince William Cup & Tour of New Zealand)

 Roberts was selected for the Welsh squad to go on tour to New Zealand and to take on South Africa on 5 June.
-It looked as if he would partner Andrew Bishop with James Hook take the tour off as he headed for shoulder surgery.
-But Hook delayed it by a week to play the Springboks and partnered Roberts for the sixth time in a row.
-In a decent match, Wales lost 31–34.
+Hook partnered Roberts for the sixth time in a row as Wales lost 31–34 to South Africa.
 Roberts had a great game combining excellently with Hook, getting over gainline a lot and putting in some decent tackles.
 This was not enough as Wales were outmuscled at the breakdown.
 Roberts was then partnered with Andrew Bishop in the centre for the first test against the All Blacks.
 Roberts was once again in defence, and made some breaks but it was again in vain as Wales were outmuscled by New Zealand going down 42–9 in the final ever test in Carisbrook.
 Roberts was taken off in the 69th minute with a shoulder injury but was deemed fine to play in the next test.
 His centre partner Bishop however picked up a hand injury, ruling him out of the next test.
 He was replaced by Jonathan Davies who played in the number 13 jersey.
 Wales lost the second test 29–10 but put in a slightly improved display.
 Roberts had another decent game once again putting in brutal tackles, making loads of tackle busts and breaks and got his 2nd test try as reward, Wales' first test try since 2006 against the All Blacks.
 He could have had another one but was held up over the line.